 - 1. AMSA shall be the official National Member Organization (NMO) representing medical students at USA medical schools to the International Federation of Medical Students' Associations (IFMSA). - 2.
-AMSA's official title within the IFMSA shall be AMSA-USA.

-Obligations of AMSA to IFMSA:
+AMSA's official title within the IFMSA shall be AMSA-USA. - 3.
+There shall be an IFMSA advisory council charged with the facilitation of exchanges with oversight of relevant staff or BOT member, and which shall be AMSA's representatives to the IFMSA. - 4.
+The allotment of revenues from IFMSA specific AMSA programs will be discussed with the IFMSA advisory council prior to final approval by the BOT.